WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod11/1101-Monitor and troubleshoot Windows Server.md

 2. Create a typical workload on the server.
 3. Analyze the collected data.

-> **Note**: After starting the Data Collector Set, there might be a delay of 10 minutes for the results to display.
+> **Note:** After starting the Data Collector Set, there might be a delay of 10 minutes for the results to display.

 ### Task 1: Create and start a data collector set